microsoft/TypeScript-Website/.github/ISSUE_TEMPLATE/Documentation.md

 ---
 name: Documentation Issue
 about: Report an issue with documentation
-title: 'Docs: '
+title: "Docs: "
-labels: 'Docs'
+labels: "Docs"
 ---

 <!--
-  Before we get started, you can fix these!
+  Before we get started, you can submit fixes for these as all (English) docs are inside this repo in markdown format in ./packages/documentation/copy/en/*

-  Reports are appreciated too though.
+  Reports are appreciated too though, especially if it seems controversial.
 -->

 <!-- Issue Report -->